wp-plugins/envira-gallery-lite/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Fix: Sorting images in a gallery and not clicking Update would result in loss of gallery configuration

 = 1.2.9 =
 * Added: envira_minify_strip_double_forward_slashes filter when minifying, allowing developers to disable this for edge cases